 A: Our cleanup service is limited to ordinary sidewalk and curbside litter – most commonly snack-food packaging, cans, bottles, and smoking materials.
-We do not pick up vegetation; construction-and-demolition debris; hazardous waste; sand, gravel or salt; dead animals; debris from illegal dumping; or items left in public space as a result of evictions.
+We do not pick up vegetation; construction-and-demolition debris; hazardous waste; rocks, sand, gravel or salt; dead animals; debris from illegal dumping; or items left in public space as a result of evictions.
 In such situations, we notify government agencies or refer clients to other vendors to resolve the problem as soon as possible.

 Q: You staged the photos of litter on your website, right?

 A: No. All the photos show litter as it was actually found in front of homes listed for sale.
 The photos were altered, however, to obscure the identifying information on the real-estate brokerage signs.